Greater yellow-headed vulture: Feeding

 The greater yellow-headed vulture is a scavenger and subsists entirely on carrion.
-It will eat roadkill or other animal carcasses.
-Forest diet is likely to include high proportion of carcasses of the abundant sloths (Choloepus/Bradypus), whose combined total range coincides largely with those of this species and the lesser yellow-headed vulture.
+It will eat roadkill or other animal carcasses, such as snakes, armadillos, dogs, foxes and cattle.
+Forest diet is likely to include high proportion of carcasses of the abundant sloths (Choloepus/Bradypus), whose combined total range coincides largely with those of this species and the lesser yellow-headed vulture, as well as monkeys, sloths, opossums, rats, birds and fish.
 It prefers fresh meat, but often cannot make the first cut into the carcass of a larger animal as its beak is not strong enough to tear into the tough hide.
 After a few days, the greater yellow-headed vulture will no longer feed on a piece of carrion, as the meat will begin to decay and become contaminated with microbial toxins.
 It will drink water from a pool, pond, or any receptacle provided.
 Like other vultures, they play an important role in the ecosystem by disposing of carrion which could otherwise be a breeding ground for disease.

 The greater yellow-headed vulture forages using its keen eyesight to locate carrion on the ground, but also uses its sense of smell, an ability which is uncommon in the avian world.
 It locates carrion by detecting the scent of ethyl mercaptan, a gas produced by the beginnings of decay in dead animals.

 The olfactory lobe of its brain responsible for processing smells is particularly large compared to other animals.
 This characteristic of New World vultures has been used by humans: ethyl mercaptan is injected into pipelines, and engineers looking for leaks then follow the vultures.

 King vultures, which lack the ability to smell carrion, follow the greater yellow-headed vultures to carcasses, where the king vulture tears open the skin of the dead animal.
 This allows the smaller greater yellow-headed vulture access to food, as it does not have a bill strong enough to tear the hide of larger animals.
 This is an example of mutual dependence between species.
 It is generally displaced from carcasses by both turkey vultures and king vultures, due to their larger size.